Knee pain after sports: is this normal?

 The right reflexes after knee pain

-Faced with knee pain after exercise, Certain actions can help limit the consequences.
+When faced with knee pain after sports, certain actions can help limit the consequences.

 Rest is essential in the first few hours.
 Applying ice helps reduce inflammation.
 It is also important to avoid movements that trigger pain.